 - A. Assumptions - 1.
 The primary role and response of Woodbury University is educational. - 2.
 The goal of Woodbury University is to focus on prevention. - 3.
 Current medical evidence is that HIV/AIDS is not transmitted by casual contact. - 4.
 Any policy needs to be flexible to allow for case-by-case analysis without surrendering consistency for purpose. - B. Education - 1.
 The Health Services Office shall assure that current, comprehensive information about HIV/AIDS is available on campus. - 2.
 Workshops, lectures, and/or training sessions regarding the prevention, detection, and treatment of HIV and other sexually transmitted diseases will be organized for the University's students and employees. - C. Medical and Counseling Policy - 1.
-The campus nurse will serve as the primary HIV/AIDS resource person to provide information and referrals to anyone who seeks them.
-The Director of Counseling Services will serve as the primary confidential counselor regarding HIV/AIDS. - 2.
-The Health Services Office in conjunction with an outside agency will provide free to low cost HIV/AIDS screenings at least once per academic semester. - D. Residence Life - 1.
+The Campus Nurse will serve as the primary HIV/AIDS resource person to provide information and referrals to anyone who seeks them. - 2.
+The Director of Counseling Services will serve as the primary confidential counselor regarding HIV/AIDS. - D. Residence Life - 1.
 As long as there is no pressing medical reason to inform others living in University housing of the presence of any student with an HIV/AIDS-related condition, the medical condition of such students will be treated as confidential. - 2.
 The University is responsible for logistical decisions regarding housing and will exercise reasonable judgment in the interests of the individual's and community's well-being. - E. Employment - 1.
 Any student employee of the University having an HIV/AIDS-related condition will be allowed to continue working as long as s/he is able to perform the duties of the job.